Freedom of Information Publication Scheme

 Read our latest key performance indicators by looking at the Trust Board papers.

-Some of the Trust's written protocols, policies and procedures for delivering our services and responsibilities can also be found in the policies and procedures section of this website.
+Some of the Trust's written protocols, policies and procedures for delivering our services and responsibilities can be obtained by emailing: firstname.lastname@example.org

 This section of the scheme covers items such as any information we are currently legally required to hold in publicly available registers and registers of interests.
 Contact the freedom of information office by emailing FOI@uhnm.nhs.uk.